wennitao/wennitao.github.io/content/authors/admin/_index.md

     date_end: 2023-05-31
     summary: |2-
       Optimize High-Dimensional ANNS with Ray-Tracing Core
-      - We study the inefficiency of the typical IVFPQ pipeline and identify sparsity and spatial similarity in codebook usage.
-      - We design a threshold-based selective algorithm to rapidly filter out the unnecessary search points leveraging the sparsity and spatial locality and propose a mapping for our algorithm to run on the RT core.
+      - We design a threshold-based selective algorithm to rapidly filter out the unnecessary search points leveraging the sparsity and spatial locality and I propose a mapping for our algorithm to run on the RT core.
       - We study how to generalize the existing kNN-RT core mapping to ANN search with arbitrary dimensions, in aspects of approximation method, metrics and system design, and propose JUNO, an end-to-end high-dimensional ANN search engine with both algorithmic enhancement and optimized hardware mapping.

 # Skills